elahesdi/online-book-store/README.md

 # online-book-store

 Welcome to the Online Book Store project!
-This project is an Online Book Store system developed using Spring Boot framework.
+This project is an Online Book Store system developed using Spring Boot framework and MySQL as database.
 It provides APIs for managing users, books, orders, inventory and authentication.

 ## Table of Contents